flexatone/np-bench/doc/bnpy-scipy-2023/slides.md

 Specialized 1D and 2D functions provides the best performance

-Apply the same approch, but C or Fotran order matters
+Apply the same approach, but C or Fortan order matters
 </v-clicks>
 </Transform>